Approximately Socially-Optimal Decentralized Coalition Formation with Application to P2P Energy Sharing: Model and Notations

 \subsection{Mixed Cost-Sharing Mechanisms}

-{ Previously, we only consider one single cost-sharing mechanism in a stable coalition structure.
-In this section, we extend a stable coalition structure to consider multiple cost-sharing mechanisms.} Equal-split, proportional-split and egalitarian-split cost-sharing mechanisms are called {\em pure} cost-sharing mechanisms.
+Previously, we only considered one single cost-sharing mechanism in a stable coalition structure.
+In this section, we extend a stable coalition structure to consider multiple cost-sharing mechanisms.
+Equal-split, proportional-split and egalitarian-split cost-sharing mechanisms are called {\em pure} cost-sharing mechanisms.
 We then consider a mixed setting with these pure cost-sharing mechanisms.
 A {\em mixed} cost-sharing mechanism consists of a set of constituent pure cost-sharing mechanisms.
-For a coalition structure ${\cal P}$, the cost of $C(G)$, where $G \in {\cal P}$, is divided according to one of the constituent pure cost-sharing mechanisms for every participant $i \in G$.
-A stable coalition structure with respect to a mixed cost-sharing mechanism { exists, if} there is no blocking coalition induced by any constituent pure cost-sharing mechanism.
+For a coalition structure ${\mathcal P}$, the cost of $C(G)$, where $G \in {\mathcal P}$, is divided according to one of the constituent pure cost-sharing mechanisms for every participant $i \in G$.
+A stable coalition structure with respect to a mixed cost-sharing mechanism exists, if there is no blocking coalition induced by any constituent pure cost-sharing mechanism.
 Note that even if its constituent pure cost-sharing mechanisms always guarantee the existence of stable coalition structures, a mixed cost-sharing mechanism may not guarantee the existence of a stable coalition structure.